querybila/Automating-ChatGPT-with-Python-and-Selenium/README.md

 - **Interaction with ChatGPT GUI:** The Bot lets you submit your input and retrieve the response from the ChatGPT GUI.

-- **CSV Input & Output:** The Bot accepts CSV files as input, and saves the responses from ChatGPT into a CSV file.
+- **CSV Input & Output:** The Bot accepts CSV files as input, and saves the responses from ChatGPT into a CSV file (Premium Features)

 - **Choice between GPT-4 and GPT-3.5 Turbo:** Users have the flexibility to choose between GPT-4 and GPT-3.5 Turbo as their underlying model.
 The default selection is GPT-3.5.

 - **New Chat:** You can initiate a new chat session at any time.

+:medal: To Dos
+-  Chrome Extenstion
+- Output to CSV
+- Google Sheets integration
+- Plugins Supports
+- intelligent Bot.

 ## 🎥 Demo